goshippo/shippo-php-client/README.md

 From here you can use the Shippo library anywhere in your application without setting the key when accessing it.

+###Testing
+After install the dependancies above, the test suite may be run:

+        ./vendor/bin/phpunit

+You may also run individual tests:

+        ./vendor/bin/phpunit AddressTest.php

 ## Getting Started

 Simple usage looks like: